gregurco/jobeet-tutorial/days/day-7.md

 </table>
 ```

-Notice that we changed one thing: we use to iterate `activeJobs` instead of `category.activeJobs`.
+Notice that we changed one thing: we use to iterate `jobs` instead of `category.activeJobs`.
 It will help us in next step.

 You can include a template by using the `{% include %}` statement.
 Replace the <table> HTML code from `templates/category/show.html.twig` with the include function: